1mmortalon3/1mmortalon3-respository/README.md

-All files in zip format as they are too big to upload normally
+All files compressed zip format as they are too big to upload normally